SolarNetwork/killbill-invoice-formatter/README.md

 SolarNetwork Kill Bill Invoice Formatter
 ========================================

+> :bangbang: **Note** we are no longer using Kill Bill at SolarNetwork, so will no longer be
+> maintaining this project.

 An extended version of the default Kill Bill invoice formatter, exposing some additional attributes for invoice templates to work with.